lauratondi/golden-shoe-demo/README.md

 Front-end built with React functional component, Bootstrapt, HTML, CSS, Redux for state managment.

 MongoDB | Node.js | Fakeer | React | Redux | Axios | Bootstrap | CSS | HTML5

+## Info about the App
+This is a demo app for an online shoe shop built with a Mobile-First approach.